blinks/ozymandias/README.markdown

 Move this fleet, paying secrets to move further and change direction.

 - You may move as far as you like along a single unbroken line.
-- Hazards, colonies, and direction changes cost one secret for the first, two secrets for the second, and so on.
+- Friendly fleet traffic, hazards, colonies, and direction changes cost one secret for the first, two secrets for the second, and so on:
-- When you hit an intersection, you may stop or continue in the same direction for free, but changing direction costs secrets.
-- When you hit a hazard or a colony, pay secrets, but then you may continue in any direction.
   - When you hit a friendly fleet, pay secrets, then you _must_ continue in any direction.
+  - When you hit a hazard or a colony, pay secrets, then you _may_ continue in any direction.
+  - When you hit an intersection, you _may_ continue in the same direction for free, but changing direction costs secrets.
+You may also stop on the intersection.
-- *War*: If your final location is occupied by an enemy fleet, stop in the last legal intersection, hazard, or colony, and resolve a war.
-If you force a retreat of at least one move, finish your movement on that space.
+- *War*: If your final destination is occupied by an enemy fleet, stop in an adjacent location (that must not contain a fleet) and resolve a war.
+If you force a retreat of at least one move, advance into the original destination space.
 - *Exploration:* If you move off the edge of the galaxy, take a face-down sector tile and put the fleet on it.
 If there are no more sector tiles, put the fleet back on its leader card.
 (The next time this fleet is